Rio Lagartos Yucatan: The Complete 2026 Guide — Flamingos, Pink Lakes & Tours

 Or you can ask directly at the bus station.

-As you can see, it’s a little time-consuming to get to Rio Lagartos By bus and that’s why I was suggesting a car rental.
+As you can see, it’s a little time-consuming to get to Rio Lagartos by bus, and that’s why I was suggesting a car rental.

-However, if driving in Mexico is really not your thing but you don’t have much time, you can also join an organized tour.
-It won’t be with William but you can still enjoy the spectacular biosphere.
+However, if driving in Mexico is really not your thing, but you don’t have much time, you can also join an organized tour.
+It won’t be with William, but you can still enjoy the spectacular biosphere.

 Although I can’t recommend enough William’s tour, I understand that you might have limited time and prefer to join an organized tour from your hotel so that you can do everything in just one day.